-Understanding theme and message can be made simpler by asking students the right questions in a sequence that helps them process.
+Understanding theme and message can be made simplified by asking students the right questions in a sequence that helps them process.
 If students can think through these series of questions, they are more likely to be able to determine the theme and message.
 Here are six simple questions that guide students’ thinking so they can determine the message of the story.

-What is the main character like? (traits, feelings)
+- What is the main character like? (traits, feelings)

-What does the character want?
+- What does the character want?

-What happens to the character at the end of the story?
+- What happens to the character at the end of the story?

-Why does this happen to the character?
+- Why does this happen to the character?
 (Students will have to infer and evaluate the character’s actions or choices.)

-What does the character learn from what happens?
+- What does the character learn from what happens?

-What can the reader learn through the characters experience?
+- What can the reader learn through the characters experience?

 For example, in the fable The Ant and the Grasshopper, Grasshopper learns he should have prepared for the winter.
 However, students need to take it a step further and think about how this can be applied to their own lives.
 The moral of the story is much broader than preparing for winter.
 It’s a story about being prepared in general or putting first things first, whether it’s doing your homework, studying for a test, getting ready for a trip, etc… This takes some practice for my third graders, but by October or November students are grasping it.

 There are a few reasons why I find fables perfect for teaching theme and message.
 One, the text is short and to the point.
 Two, fables usually have two characters with opposing traits.
 This makes it easier for students to analyze how these traits play out in the plot of the story.
-And three, students can clearly see how what happens to the character in the end is directly related to what the character is like (traits) or is a result of their actions or choices.
-This fable bundle can be found in my website shop for a 5% discount, or in my TpT store.
+And three, students can clearly see how what happens to the character at the end is directly related to what the character is like (traits) or is a result of their actions or choices.
+This fable bundle can be found at my TpT store.
+It is also in digital format.

 I also like to select book titles that are straightforward with the theme and message.
 The Empty Pot, by Demi, is a great example of a perfect read aloud where students get it.
 I love using this book because students also realize that a story can have more than one theme and message depending on the details used to support this.